World Centric Resource Recovery Team

 |

-As a partner and customer of BPI since 2007, we have great appreciation for the advancements they have made to the composting industry through their three strategic pillars: Certification-Education-Advocacy.
-Our concern lies with a survey conducted and reviewed by BPI and the conflict of interest as BPI has a large presence in the third-party verification space and will be requiring the inclusion of their logo on all BPI-certified products by the end of this year.
+As a partner and customer of BPI since 2007, we have great appreciation for the advancements they have made to the composting industry through their three strategic pillars of Certification, Education and Advocacy. |

-As a partner and customer of BPI since 2007, we have great appreciation for the advancements they have made to the composting industry through their three strategic pillars: Certification-Education-Advocacy.
-Our concern lies with a survey conducted and reviewed by BPI and the conflict of interest as BPI has a large presence in the third-party verification space and will be requiring the inclusion of their logo on all BPI-certified products by the end of this year.
+- Overall bias – The inclusion of only the BPI logo, and the survey being conducted and reviewed by BPI suggest a potential conflict of interest.
+BPI has a large presence in the third-party composability verification space and will be requiring the inclusion of their logo on all BPI-certified products at the start of 2024.

 The BPI mark may serve as an awareness tool but its ability to single-handedly influence correct diversion to the appropriate material stream is not supported with this survey.